punkcity/node-express-crud/README.md

 This project is a simple Node.js application using Express.js and MongoDB to provide basic CRUD (Create, Read, Update, Delete) operations.

+- V1.0.1 (3/15/2024): Better/generic renaming of API to /persons.
+Also added support for 'birthdate' field for 'Person' record

 ### COMING SOON - React UI to consume the CRUD server created here

 ## Technologies Used